Pedro2080/Automate_Tasks_with_Bash_Shell_Scripting/README.md

 “"/home/joao/Documents/Automate_Tasks_With_Bash_Shell_Scripting"”
 WILL BE CARRIED TO THE NEW ENVIRONMENT.
 The result of “sudo solve” invoked from the question directory should solve the task.

+###              Linux: Access Log Filtering

+**9-** Complete the file stub “/home/joao/Documents/Automate_Tasks_with_Bash_Shell_Scripting/Exercise_08.sh” with one or more steps that do the following:

+- Extract the archive “/home/joao/Documents/Automate_Tasks_with_Bash_Shell_Scripting/archive_02.tar.gz”.
+In all the extracted log files, find all the records with status code 5xx, where the IP address is not equal to “127.0.0.1”.
+Output the result to “/tmp/access.log” using newline as the delimiter.<br />
+**Note**
+- The completed solution will be evaluated in a new, clean environment.
+Be sure everything is in the “/home/joao/Documents/Automate_Tasks_with_Bash_Shell_Scripting/” folder.
+All the tasks should be done within a simple “sudo solve” execution invoked from the question directory.
+Use sudo access<br />
+**Grading**<br />
+- The execution result of “sudo solve” invoked from the question directory solves the task.